pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 Servers
 -------

+The :ref:`the API metadata file specification
-The :pep:`658` metadata, when used in the HTML representation of the Simple API, **MUST** be emitted using the attribute name ``data-core-metadata``, with the supported values remaining the same.
+<simple-repository-api-metadata-file>` metadata, when used in the HTML
+representation of the Simple API,
+**MUST** be emitted using the attribute name ``data-core-metadata``, with the supported values remaining the same.

+The :ref:`the API metadata file specification
-The :pep:`658` metadata, when used in the :pep:`691` JSON representation of the Simple API, **MUST** be emitted using the key ``core-metadata``, with the supported values remaining the same.
+<simple-repository-api-metadata-file>` metadata, when used in the :ref:`the
+JSON API specification <simple-repository-api-base>` JSON representation of the Simple API, **MUST** be emitted using the key ``core-metadata``, with the supported values remaining the same.